-The Big Read: How the Coyotes hope to grow the game in the Latinx community
+The Big Read: How the Coyotes hope to grow the game in the Latino community

 Authentic, grassroots approach at core of plan